 Searching Franklin in Arabic script

 Penn has cataloged its holdings in Arabic script since 1994.
-The August 2006 upgrade of Franklin with Unicode support now makes it possible for users to search and display library catalog records in Arabic script.
+Unicode support makes it possible for users to search and display library catalog records in Arabic script.

 Arabic-script fields are created for the following searchable entities: